aws-amplify/docs/docs/lib/datastore/fragments/flutter/getting-started/50_initDataStore.md

 Next, finish configuring the Amplify framework by calling `configure()`.

-Your code will look like this:
+Your code should look like this:

 ```dart
 import 'package:amplify_core/amplify_core.dart';